phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim pass a scenery fuzzer test? (run with query parameter 'fuzzMouse&ea')

 **Internationalization**
-- [ ] Are there any strings that are not being internationalized? (run with query parameter 'stringTest=x', you should see nothing but 'x' strings)
+- [ ] Are there any strings that are not being internationalized? (run with query parameter `stringTest=x`, you should see nothing but 'x' strings)
-- [ ] Does the sim layout gracefully handle internationalized strings that are twice as long as the English strings? (run with query parameter 'stringTest=double')
+- [ ] Does the sim layout gracefully handle internationalized strings that are twice as long as the English strings? (run with query parameter `stringTest=double`)
-- [ ] Does the sim layout gracefully handle internationalized strings that are exceptionally long? (run with query parameter 'stringTest=long')
+- [ ] Does the sim layout gracefully handle internationalized strings that are exceptionally long? (run with query parameter `stringTest=long`)
-- [ ] Does the sim layout gracefully handle internationalized strings that are shorter than the English strings? (run with query parameter 'stringTest=X')
+- [ ] Does the sim layout gracefully handle internationalized strings that are shorter than the English strings? (run with query parameter `stringTest=X`)
-- [ ] Does the sim stay on the sim page (doesn't redirect to an external page) when running with the query parameter 'stringTest=xss' (test passes if sim does not redirect, OK if sim crashes or fails to fully start).
+- [ ] Does the sim stay on the sim page (doesn't redirect to an external page) when running with the query parameter `stringTest=xss` (test passes if sim does not redirect, OK if sim crashes or fails to fully start).
 Only test on one desktop platform.
 - [ ] Make sure the string keys are all perfect, they are difficult to change after 1.0.0 is published.
 Strings keys should generally match the values, such as `{binaryProbability: "Binary Probability"}`.
 Screen names should use camelcase, like so  `screen.screenName`.
 For patterns that contain placeholders (e.g. `"My name is {{first}} {{last}}"`)